allegro-lab/allegro-lab.github.io/_people/Yuqing_Yang.md

 ---

-I am an incoming Ph.D. student at USC to be advised by Prof. Robin Jia.
-Currently, I am interning at GAIR Lab, woking with my amazing advisor, Prof. Pengfei Liu.
-During my intership, I have been very fortunate to receive mentoring from Prof. Graham Neubig for a period.
-I received my master’s degree at Fudan Univeristy, advised by Xipeng Qiu.
-Before joining Fudan, I obtained my bachelor’s degree from the University of Chinese Academy of Sciences in 2021.

-My primary research interests revolve around LLM alignment, with a particular focus on issues related to LLM knowledge and reasoning.
+I am a first-year Ph.D. student at the University of Southern California (USC), advised by Prof. Robin Jia.
+Before that, I received my master's degree from Fudan Univeristy and obtained my bachelor's degree from the University of Chinese Academy of Sciences.
+My primary research interests revolve around LLM understanding, with a particular focus on issues related to LLM knowledge and reasoning.
 Previously, I worked in the area of Information Extraction.